robertveboyd/rethink-url-shortener/README.md

 #### Usage

-Enter a URL to be shortened then click 'Shorten Url'.
+Enter a URL to be shortened then click 'Shorten URL'.

 ![Shorten URL](https://raw.githubusercontent.com/robertveboyd/rethink-url-shortener/master/images/usage-1.png)

-A shortened URL will be displayed under 'Shortened Url'.
+A shortened URL will be displayed under 'Shortened URL'.
 To shorten another URL click 'Shorten Another'.
-To view recently shortened URLs click 'Show Urls'
+To view recently shortened URLs click 'Show URLS'

 ![Shorten Another](https://raw.githubusercontent.com/robertveboyd/rethink-url-shortener/master/images/usage-2.png)

-Clicking 'Show Url's will display the last 5 shortened URLs with the original URL they redirect to.
+Clicking 'Show URLS' will display the last 5 shortened URLs with the original URL they redirect to.
 Clicking on a URL will open it up in a new window.
 Clicking 'Delete' will remove all previously saved shortened URLs.

 ![Show URLs](https://raw.githubusercontent.com/robertveboyd/rethink-url-shortener/master/images/usage-3.png)